mrgnhnt96/revali/doc-site/docs/constructs/revali_server/getting-started/00-installation.md

 Revali Router will be used during runtime, so it will need to be added under the `dependencies` section of your `pubspec.yaml` file.

-Run the following command to add Revali Server to your project.
+Run the following command to add `revali_router` to your project.

 ```bash
 dart pub add revali_router